AndrewJakubowicz/oldBlogContent/_posts/2016-10-17-practical-http-intro.md

 `HTTP/1.1 200 OK`

 The server returns the protocol that it is using, then the **status code** and **reason phrase**.
-The reason phrase is used to make the status code readable by a person.
+The reason phrase is just the english version of the status code.
+In this case 200 means **OK**.
 Enjoy this list of [status codes matched with cat pictures.](http://boingboing.net/2011/12/14/http-status-cats-by-girliemac.html)

 Under the status line there are more headers.
-These are basically variables sent by the server to help your browser create the page.
+These are basically variables/instructions sent by the server to help your browser create the page.

 Finally the body is sent.
 This is the content that you want to view.
 The browser reads the response headers, and then displays the body in your browser.

+> TODO: write a simple tutorial in some nice language abusing these features.